 Franken’s previous flag assignments include service as the initial director of the Defense POW/MIA Accounting Agency (DPAA), special assistant to the director of the Navy Staff, the Joint Staff J5 (Strategic Plans and Policy) interim chief of staff, the Department of the Navy Chief of Legislative Affairs, command of the Combined Joint Task Force-Horn of Africa (CJTF-HoA) in Djibouti, Africa, and nearly three years as vice director, Strategy, Plans and Policy (J5) at U.S. Central Command.

-His formative operational assignments consisted of postings on guided missile destroyers.
-He was the first commanding officer of USS Winston S. Churchill (DDG 81), and took the ship through work up training with the Royal Navy.
-His postings in USS King (DDG 41), USS Dahlgren (DDG 43), USS Barry (DDG 52), and Churchill garnered multiple Battle "E" decorations.
-As commodore, he commanded Destroyer Squadron 28 and Commander, Task Group 152.0 in the Eisenhower Strike Group from 2005 to 2007.
+His formative operational assignments were in guided missile destroyers.
+He was the first commanding officer of USS Winston S. Churchill (DDG 81) and served in USS King (DDG 41), USS Dahlgren (DDG 43) and USS Barry (DDG 52).
+As commodore, he commanded Destroyer Squadron (DESRON) 28 and Task Group 152.0 for the Eisenhower Strike Group.